GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 [Service workers][5] are a specialized kind of [web worker][6], which are quite different from the web pages most web developers are used to working with.
 On a typical web page (or extension background page), the global execution context for JavaScript is of type [`Window`][7].
-This object exposes the capabilities that web developers are used to working with: `window`, element, IndexedDB, `cookie`, `localStorage`, etc.
+This object exposes the capabilities that web developers are used to working with: `window`, element, `cookie`, `localStorage`, etc.

-The [global scope for service worker][8] is significantly more limited and doesn't have many of these features.
+The [global scope for a service worker][8] is significantly more limited and doesn't have many of these features.
 Most notably, service workers don't have access to the DOM.
 Workers no longer provide `XMLHttpRequest`, but instead support the more modern [`fetch()`][fetch-link].

 The following sections cover some of the major use cases impacted by the move to service workers and